refaktor/rye-website/content/meet_rye/basics/assignment.md

 words: { "Hello" "World" }
 ```

-If you've programmed in any language before, the concept is the same as with variables.
+If you've programmed in any language before, these would be the constants.
+The default assignment in Rye is to a constant.

 ## Using bound words